Katano-Sukune/xpcd/docs/using_bootstrap_dat.md

 <a name="Importing" />

-### 5. How do I use bootstrap.dat with qtumd?
+### 5. How do I use bootstrap.dat with xpcd?

-qtumd comes with a separate utility named `addblock` which can be used to import `bootstrap.dat`.
+xpcd comes with a separate utility named `addblock` which can be used to import `bootstrap.dat`.
 This approach is used since the import is a one-time operation and we prefer to keep the daemon itself as lightweight as possible.

-1. Stop qtumd if it is already running.
-This is required since addblock needs to access the database used by qtumd and it will be locked if qtumd is using it.
+1. Stop xpcd if it is already running.
+This is required since addblock needs to access the database used by xpcd and it will be locked if xpcd is using it.
 2. Note the path to the downloaded bootstrap.dat file.
 3. Run the addblock utility with the `-i` argument pointing to the location of boostrap.dat:<br /><br />